 Tips for Selling Your Heirloom Jewels

 Start by collecting your inherited jewels and bringing them together in one place where you can look closely at each item.
-If necessary, split these into various categories, such as bracelets, chains, rings, etc.
+If necessary, split these into various categories, such as bracelets, chains, rings, etc. Redesigning inherited jewelry can be a good option.

 It’s helpful to have specific groupings as you sort through your items